jjcav84/sendbird-uikit-react-push-demo/README.md

 ### `npm start`

 Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.

-Open an additional terminal window or tab and run:
+Next, to start your local push server open an additional terminal window and run:

 ### `cd server && npm start`

-Starts the [express.js](https://expressjs.com) server listening on [http://localhost:8080](http://localhost:8080) with POST endpoint '/api/registerToken' for storing FCM tokens and POST endpoint '/api/sendbird' for consuming the [Sendbird](https://sendbird.com) events webhook.
+Changes directory to ./server/ and starts the [express.js](https://expressjs.com) server listening on [http://localhost:8080](http://localhost:8080) with the following endpoints.
+* POST endpoint '/api/registerToken' for storing FCM tokens
+* POST endpoint '/api/sendbird' for consuming the [Sendbird](https://sendbird.com) webhook events

-* Note: If you don't have nodemon installed on your express server install it by running: `npm i -g nodemon`
+* **_Note: If you don't have nodemon installed on your express server install it by running: `npm i -g nodemon`_**

 Build the app for production to the `build` folder by running: